facebookresearch/CodeGen/docs/dobf.md

 Note that you cannot learn bpe codes on obfuscated data, so you either use the bpe codes we provide, or you learn codes running the monolingual pipeline.

 Note that if you can also use roberta_bpe instead of fast_bpe.
-The bpe of roberta doesnt require codes de to be learnt.
+The bpe of roberta doesn't require to learn BPE codes.

 ### Train